 Rapidan Camp Tour: President and Mrs. Hoover’s Historical Summer Retreat

 - Description: Considered by some as the original Camp David, Rapidan was the retreat for President Hoover and his wife along with a few selected others.
 Hoover himself selected the grounds because he favored a particular fishing spot; he was quite the fisherman.
 The tour is led by a park expert who explains any and everything you wish to know and then some.
-No access modifications have been made in order to preserve the original foundation, but some visitors with wheelchairs will still be able to get inside the original cabin where President Hoover and his wife slept.
+No access modifications have been made to preserve the original foundation, but some visitors with wheelchairs will still be able to get inside the original cabin where President Hoover and his wife slept.
 The majority of the tour is outside, highlighting the lifestyle of the times.
 One main focal piece is an enormous outdoor fireplace and Mrs. Hoover’s beloved garden.

 - Location: Down a 7-mile service road from Skyline Drive.
 The park provides a daily shuttle at 2 pm that can safely transport two wheelchairs at once; pickup is at the Byrd Visitor Center.